tsahara/r7rs/content/procs.md

 Implementations may support extended syntax to represent record types or other types that do not have datum representations.

-\vest If an end of file is encountered in the input before any characters are found that can begin an object, then an end-of-file object is returned.
+If an end of file is encountered in the input before any characters are found that can begin an object, then an end-of-file object is returned.
 The port remains open, and further attempts to read will also return an end-of-file object.
 If an end of file is